What Are Midterm Elections—and Why Are They So Important?

-In recent history, about 60 percent of the population that is eligible to vote does so in a presidential election, and 40 percent do so in a midterm election.
+In recent history, about 60% of the population that is eligible to vote does so in a presidential election, and 40% does so in a midterm election.
 But there are signs that more people are voting in the midterms—and that could mean higher turnout for midterm elections 2022.

 There was a historic increase in voter turnout during the last midterm elections (in 2018), up 11 percentage points from the 2014 midterms.
 It was the highest midterm election turnout in more than a century.